Luca Saiu — (some) publications

 GNU epsilon software

-hinted at in the text, including multiple backends with different
+"future developments" hinted at in the text, including multiple backends

-I'll discuss some of the significant improvements in
+later.
+I may discuss some of the significant

 Luca Saiu, defended on 2012-11-19